-If you are looking Australian shepherd puppy so AKC Puppy Finder is a best place to perfect for puppies adoption.
+If you are looking Australian shepherd puppy, so AKC Puppy Finder is the best place to perfect for puppies’ adoption.

 The AKC has established a groomer education program through its Canine College to provide continual learning opportunities for groomers, so they can stay up-to-date on grooming facility best practices focusing on pet care, health and safety.